 Educators completing the application for the WMEAP will complete Application 1 by using the Wisconsin Educator Licensing Online (ELO) application system.

 Please read through all of the following steps prior to completing Application 1.

-Step 1: Be certain you qualify for the WMEAP by reading the information on the website before submitting an application and fee.
-Information is found at: https://dpi.wi.gov/tepdl/licensing/types/master/wmeap
+Be certain you qualify for the WMEAP by reading the information on the website before submitting an application and fee.
+Information is found on the Master Educator License page.

-Step 2: Create a Web Access Management System (WAMS) ID (if you do not have one already).
-Go to https://on.wisconsin.gov/WAMS/home and click on the link for Self Registration.
-Follow the steps to create an ID that will be necessary to use in the ELO system.
+Create a Web Access Management System (WAMS) ID (if you do not have one already).
+Go to the WAMS Access Management System page to create a WAMS ID or to recover yours.

 - Current DPI Professional Educator License

 - Education Contributions – Summary

 - Education Contributions Evidence (2 to 5 pieces)